How to Clean Your Ears?

 - Hydrogen Peroxide

-You shouldn’t attempt to irrigate your ears if:
+You should not attempt to irrigate your ears when you have:

 - Tubes in the affected ear